Vblox/documentation/content/applications/inventory_and_mrp/purchase/products/uom.rst

 As the curtain roll equals to 100 square meters, you should select *Smaller*.

-Next, you need to enter the *Ratio* between your reference unit and the second one.
-If the second unit is smaller, the *Ratio* should be greater than 1.
-If the second unit is larger, the ratio should be smaller than 1.
+Next, you need to enter the *Ratio* between your reference unit and the second one. whether the second unit is smaller or bigger, the *Ratio* should be greater than 1.

 For your curtain roll, the ratio should be set to 100.